weathergard/labcoat/README.md

   ]
 </bibliography>
 ```

-You can:
-* register as many styles as you please
-* overwrite previously registered styles as it suits you
-* pass a falsy value in place of a function to get basic style in its place

 ## &lt;diagram> + &lt;diagcaption> and &lt;diag />
 Labcoat uses `<diagram>` and `<diagcaption>` elements to create organized `<figure>` and `<figcaption>` elements; these will be automatically labeled, numbered, and ID'ed.
 Use the self-closing `<diag />` element to create in-text references to your diagrams, as shown here: